ganhuang/cfn-workshop-labs/lab-quiz/README.md

 + Use [nested stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-nested-stacks.html) to spin up the ECS cluster.
 (Create a root stack on top of the ECS cluster stack.)
 + Output the Amazon Resource Name (ARN)

-###2.
-Create a SNS topic to subscript the events for a cloudformation stack creating a S3 bucket
+### 2. Create a SNS topic to subscript the events for a cloudformation stack

 **Bonus 1** (15'):
 + A SNS topic and email subscription are created in one cloudformation stack